 Although unlikely, white-tailed kite have the potential to nest within the project site in the eucalyptus grove in the southeastern region of the property and in the Oak woodland in the north-central region of the property.
 Northern harrier has the potential to nest on the ground in non-native grassland habitat, as does the burrowing owl.
 Construction activities could result in disturbance of potential nest sites through the removal of the potential nest locations, and the temporary increases in ambient noise levels and increased human activity on the project site.
-This is a potentially-significant impact.
+Although no active nesting white-tailed kites were observed within the project footprint during the 2013 and 2015 biological surveys, preconstruction surveys are recommended to ensure conditions at the project site did not change between the time the surveys were conducted and the commencement of clearing activities that could impact newly developed nests.-This is a potentially-significant impact.
 The mitigation measures identified below would ensure that impacts to listed nesting birds are reduced to less-than-significant levels through identification and avoidance of active nests or burrows.